Particular/docs.particular.net/nservicebus/messaging/headers_databuscontenttype_core_[8,).partial.md

-The payload content-type is captured in the header `NServiceBus.DataBus.ContentType`.
+The payload content-type is captured in the header `NServiceBus.DataBusConfig.ContentType`.